robkam/MW-Scripts/README.md

 Edit pcmread.ini to suit, then do ```python pcmread.py``` to dump a CSV file.

 Edit and correct the dumped CSV file.
 The correct page content models should be apparent.
-However, it can vary depending on the version of MediaWiki and the installed extensions.

 * Almost every page and all talk pages = wikitext
 * Common.css and Print.css pages = css